daphnediane/schedule-to-html/README.md

 | **docker-compose.yml** | Docker compose file defines schedule-to-html service   |
 | **Dockerfile**         | Container definition for the schedule-to-html service. |

+## Assumptions

+While I try to provide a lot of options, there are assumptions that the event will be similar to Cosplay America, this might need additional generalizations if you wish to use with other events.

+* That kid friendly workshops do not have an additional cost
+* That all other workshops do have an additional cost
+* The presenters and panelist can be split into guest, judges, staff, industry, and others.
+* A presenter is a member of at most one group
+* A presenter that is part of a group, can either always have the group listed ( x:name==group ) or never have the group listed ( x:name=group )
+* If all members of a group are presenters, then the group is shown instead of the individual members
+* That the assumptions I listed are the key ones that you might care about.
+* That probably no one else uses this code.
+* That anyone that wants to use this can understand perl code.
+* That anyone besides me will read this documentation.
+* That I will someday finish the rewrite to use a better layout than the current table based one.

 ## Licensing:

 For desc_tbl see LICENSE

 Files in .devcontainer/container may have their own license

+## Finally:

+If you do end up using this, feel free to let me know or don't if you wish.

+Thanks for reading.

+- Daphne Pfister